 “Juveniles possess the unique capacity to change when given appropriate support and guidance,” Olson said.
 “The adult court system is not equipped to rehabilitate juveniles in a comparable manner.”

 Still, there are some key differences for juveniles who are convicted in adult court.
-While the special circumstances charged in his case would make an adult defendant eligible for capital punishment, Marsh’s young age rules out that possible fate.
-U.S. Supreme Court rulings have struck down the death penalty and life in prison without the possibility of parole for juvenile defendants, concluding that both would constitute cruel and unusual punishment.
+While the special circumstances charged in his case would make an adult defendant eligible for the death penalty, Marsh’s young age rules out that possible fate.
+U.S. Supreme Court rulings have struck down capital punishment and life in prison without the possibility of parole for juvenile defendants, concluding that both would constitute cruel and unusual punishment.

 Yolo County prosecutors say Marsh, if convicted of his current charges, faces at most a prison sentence of 52 years to life — 25 to life for each murder count, plus an additional year for each weapon enhancement.